|Frank Sinatra and Grace Kelly in High Society (1956)|

 DALLAS, TEXAS: In October of 1986, there was a huge event at the Hilton Anatole Hotel (which was then called the Loews Anatole).
 It was the Princess Grace Foundation, and it would become the biggest event in the history of this hotel.
 Several days prior to this event, all waiters who were scheduled to be working this function underwent background checks.
 Though we weren’t told of any specifics, there were a lot of suits walking around and we suspected they were federal agents.

 In the afternoon, as we were setting up the banquet tables with wine glasses and silverware, numerous celebrities were rehearsing their presentations for the event later that evening.
 As I was wiping and placing the dinner knives around the table, Diane Warwick was sound-checking the microphone from different locations in the back of the Pavilion room.
-Based on her interaction with some of the people around her, I found her lacking presence and color, much like the dress she was wearing.
-This was disappointing because as a teenager in Holland I often played her LPs on my record player to the extent that my mother asked me if I was in love.
+As a teenager in Holland I often played her LPs on my record player to the extent that my mother once asked me if I was in love.

-In sharp contrast to Dianne Warwick was Robert Wagner.
-He appeared moments later and was rehearsing his lines behind the podium stand and was dressed in his usual debonair style.
+Moments later, Robert Wagner appeared and began rehearsing his lines behind the podium stand.
+He was dressed in his usual debonair style.
 I was only a few meters away from him when he smiled at me and said “How are you doing?”
 I was surprised by the instantaneous sincerity with which he said that, and I greeted him back with a smile.
 He appeared to be very gracious and elegant, much like the character he portrayed in Hart to Hart, and his presence in the room was as strong as it was inspiring.
-Strangely enough, many of the Spanish speaking waiters had no idea who Robert Wagner was, though they suspected he was a famous movie star because it was written all over him.

 At some point, after the dinner was served, all waiters were ordered out of the Pavilion Room as the show was about to commence.
 Finally, we were allowed to take a deep breath.